Denomination: Bronze Prutah

 Coin Description: Star and Inverted Anchor

-Mount: Sterling Silver with garnet accent
+Mount: Sterling Silver

 History: These ancient Biblical Bronze coins are part of a treasure recently found at The Sea of Galilee ay after many years of drought.
 It is believed by scholars they were being used as keel for a fishing boat.
 These coins are often referred to as "Prutah's" or, "Widow's Mites."

 According to the Gospel of Mark 12:41-44, the story follows; "And He sat down over against the Treasury, and beheld how the multitude cast money into the Treasury; and many that were rich cast in much.
 And there came a poor widow, and she cast in two mites, which make a farthing.
 And he called unto him his disciples, and said unto them, 'Verily I say unto you, this poor widow cast in more than all they are casting into the Treasury: for they did cast in of their superfluity; but she of her want did cast in all that she had, even all her living.'"

 Coins mentioned in the Bible are popular collectibles and great for that special gift.
 The Widow’s Mites are sometimes referred to as Lepton’s or Prutah’s.
 During the time of Herod, they were the smallest denomination coin in Judea.
 According to Wikipedia they were valued at ‘6 minutes of a day’s wage’.